 - Large blood clots

 - Feeling tired, fatigue or shortness of breath

 Causes of Menorrhagia

 Women with a normal menstrual cycle usually have a balance of estrogen and progesterone.
 Follicle Stimulating Hormone (FSH) is released by the pituitary gland which signals the follicles to release estrogen.
 This signals the endometrium (lining of uterus) to begin to grow in preparation for ovulation and hopefully conception and implantation of the fertilized egg.
-The continued release of adequate amounts of estrogen by the mature egg, once released at peak amount signals the release of Luteninzing Hormone (LH).
+The continued release of adequate amounts of estrogen by the mature egg, once released at peak amount signals the release of Luteinizing Hormone (LH).
 This signals the release of progesterone and the endometrium begins to build up in preparation for implantation.
-The release of LH also signals the the egg to be released, this is ovulation.
-If conception never occurs the progesterone levels drop and the uterine lining sheds as menstruation.
+The release of LH also signals the egg to be released; this is ovulation.
+If conception never occurs, the progesterone levels drop and the uterine lining sheds as menstruation.

 In women who have menorrhagia there is a disruption in the release of the hormones.
 This hormonal imbalance may show up as excessive menstrual bleeding because one of the functions in the ovulatory cycle was not triggered and the endometrium may have grown excessively.
 If not enough estrogen is released to trigger LH, ovulation does not occur which also does not trigger enough progesterone.
 Adequate amounts of estrogen and progesterone are needed to regulate the amount of blood to be built up in the uterine lining.
 Insufficient progesterone levels are linked to heavy menstrual bleeding.

 Other Risk Factors To Rule Out